clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

-# RailsBridge Teacher Training
+# ClojureBridge Coaches Training

+# Today's Agenda

+### Background and Practicalities

+### Discussion Topics & Coaching Tips

 # What is this?

-You're probably at a teacher training for RailsBridge.
+You're probably at a coaches training for ClojureBridge.

-This slide deck is a tool to facilitate conversations about teaching best practices and challenges, specifically for RailsBridge workshops.
+This slide deck is a tool to facilitate conversations about coaching best practices and challenges, specifically for ClojureBridge workshops.

 It helps to have a whiteboard or those giant sticky notes for the discussions if possible.

 ### Discussion is key!
 ### Don't let the presenter(s) do all the talking!

-# Why RailsBridge?
+# Why ClojureBridge?
 We're making tech more diverse and more welcoming!

 ### How?
 * We throw super-welcoming, fun, free workshops.
-* We provide hella networking opportunities for students and volunteers.
+* We provide great networking opportunities for students and volunteers.
-* We help our volunteers become more empathetic and better communicators.
+* We help our volunteers become more empathic and better communicators.

 # Introductions
 ### Who are you?
 * What's your name?
-* Have you been to a RailsBridge before?
+* Have you been to a ClojureBridge or similar workshops before?
 How many?
 * What do you do for a living?
 Care to share who you work for?
-* What's your favorite structure in the Bay Area?
+* What's your favorite place in Berlin?
-* Alternate silly questions:
- * What's your favorite animal?
+* What's the most non-coding thing you do?
- * If you could only eat one food for the rest of your life, what would it be?

-# What's a RailsBridge?
+# What's a ClojureBridge?

 Raise your hand if you've been to a workshop before!

 ### RailsBridge Fun Facts

-* Founded in 2009 as a variety of initiatives, including Rails Mentors, Rails Bug Smashes, and the Open Workshop Project.
+* Founded in 2009
-* The workshops project was led by Sarah Allen and Sarah Mei.
-* Its goal: make the Rails community more diverse and more welcoming to newcomers.
+* Its goal: make the community more diverse and more welcoming to newcomers.
-* Workshops are happening all over the world!
+* Since 2012 backed by Bridge Foundry,
+* Also does MobileBridge, ng-bridge, Teaching Kids, and ...
+ClojureBridge!

+### ClojureBridge

+* First workshop April 2014
+* Since then 14 workshops in the US, Australia, Scotland, Finland, Sweden, and now Germany

 # How does a workshop work?

-There are a few different RailsBridge curricula:
+There are a few different ClojureBridge curricula.
+We will pick one.

-* Intro to Rails (a.k.a.
-"Suggestotron")
-* Job Board (no scaffolds)
-* Message Board (doesn't tell you what to type)
-* Intro to Ruby
-* Front End (HTML, CSS, and a tiny bit of JavaScript).

 First, we get all the necessary technologies onto the students' computers (the Installfest).

 The next day we break into small groups and work through the curriculum.

+# Installfest!
+#### Keep in mind:
+* There will be people with _all_ kinds of computers.
+* Even though Windows is not an ideal Rails development environment, we're here to encourage people and meet them wherever they are right now.
+* Do NOT say bad things about Windows, even if it's frustrating.
+* If you're not sure about something, grab another volunteer.

-# Typical RailsBridge Schedule
+# Typical ClojureBridge Schedule

-* Friday, 6-10pm-ish: Installfest: installing software over pizza & beer (no formal presentations)
+* Friday, 6-10pm-ish: Installfest: installing software over pizza & drinks

-	_n.b.: the Front End workshop doesn't usually have an Installfest._

-* Saturday's schedule, often:
+* Saturday's schedule (details still being worked out)

- * 9-9:30am: Check-in, coffee, bagels
+ * 9-9:30am: Check-in, coffee, small breakfast
  * 9:30-10am: Opening presentation
  * 10am-12:30pm: Class!
- * 12:30-1:30pm: Lunch
+ * 12:30-1:30pm: Lunch & lightning talks
  * 1:30pm-4:30pm: Class! (with a break sometime mid-afternoon)
  * 4:30-5:00pm: Closing presentation & retros
- * 5:00pm-late: After-party
+ * 5:00pm-...: Free to hang around and socialize

-# Is RailsBridge Open Source?
+# Is ClojureBridge Open Source?

 ### WHY YES, THANK YOU FOR ASKING!
-### RAILSBRIDGE IS VERY OPEN SOURCE!
+### CLOJUREBRIDGE IS VERY OPEN SOURCE!

 All the materials you're using were created by volunteers, and are on GitHub for forking and editing and using!

 If you see something that could be better, make a pull request.
-Pull requests are the lifeblood of RailsBridge.
+Pull requests are the lifeblood of ClojureBridge.

 If you don't know how to make one, we'll help!

+# Discussion Topics

 # How to make your class awesome
 We've made three quasi-arbitrary categories of ways to make your class awesome: